mikecroucher/Git_Academic_Benefits/Readme.md

 ## Complying with funding and journal guidelines

-When I started teaching and advocating the use of technologies such as git I used to make a prediction *These practices are so obviously good for computational research that they will one day be mandated by journal editors and funding providers.
+When I started teaching and advocating the use of technologies such as git I used to make a prediction: *These practices are so obviously good for computational research that they will one day be mandated by journal editors and funding providers.
 As such, you may as well get ahead of the curve and start using them now before the day comes when your funding is cut off because you don't.*  The resulting debate was usually good fun.

 My prediction is yet to come true across the board but it is increasingly becoming the case where eyebrows are raised when papers that rely on software are published don't come with the supporting software and data.
 Research Software Engineers (RSEs) are increasingly being added to funding review panels and they may be Reviewer 2 for your latest paper submission.